-Built-in speaker: combined with a built-in microphone this option provides a two-way audio channel between the camera's operator and a person in the surveillance area.
+Built-in speaker: combined with a built-in microphone this option provides a two-way audio channel between a camera operator and a person who is in the surveillance area.

 3.2.
 Rear Side

 Power connector: for 5 V, 1 A DC power supply.